Open-Model-Initiative/graphcap/doc/dev/servers/inference_bridge.rst

  A perspective represents a specific way of analyzing and describing an image, tailored for particular use cases.
  The bridge is built on FastAPI and designed to be extensible, supporting various AI model providers and caption perspectives.

-**The Inference Bridge is completely stateless** - it does not maintain information about jobs, capture configurations, or persist data to databases.
+**The Inference Bridge is completely stateless** - it does not maintain information about jobs, caption configurations, or persist data to databases.
 It receives requests, processes them, and returns results without preserving state between requests.
-It serves as a bridge between the message broker and AI providers, transforming requests into AI model calls and returning structured results.
+It serves as a bridge between the client and AI providers, transforming image caption requests into AI model calls and returning structured results.

 Key Components
 =============